Research and Science

 AZA’s Conservation Grants Fund provides financial support to AZA members for scientific research.
 For example, in 2006, the CGF supported the development of a valuable "Methods for Animal Behavior Research" DVD.
 Led by David Powell, PhD, members of the AZA Behavior Scientific Advisory Group Steering Committee collaborated to develop a high-quality tutorial that addresses all of the steps needed in the research process as they pertain to behavioral research.
 Learn more about the CGF, which members have received awards, and about the outcomes of many of the awards online.

-In 2015, 154 of AZA’s 241 accredited institutions and certified-related facilities reported spending approximately $28 million on research efforts that impacted nearly 400 species.
+In 2020, 160 AZA-accredited and certified related facilities reported spending approximately $20.5 million on research efforts that impacted over 600 species and subspecies.
 Explore each Annual Report on Conservation and Science to learn about what each facility is doing individually, or explore Highlights to see what the AZA community is accomplishing together.
 The following institutions led the way by having the most full-time equivalent (FTE) staff dedicated to research:

 The results of this research can be found in the publication of peer-reviewed papers, technical reports, book chapters, and graduate theses and dissertations.
 In 2013 and 2014, publications focused on animal health and welfare, conservation, and education and professional development.